randa-mu/blocklock-frontend-kit/README.md

    - Review the estimated decryption time
    - Click Encrypt to send the request on-chain
 3. Switch to Explorer to refresh and view recent requests and any available decrypted messages

-Notes:
-- The default tab is `Encrypt`.
-Explorer is entered explicitly via its button.
-- The refresh icon spins while a fetch is in-flight.
-- The decryption time estimate is displayed without causing layout shift.

 ## 🛠 Tech Stack